 Song clichés aside, if you’re a U.S.-based customer, you can call +1 (206)-266-2992.
 If you live outside America, you can reach Amazon at 1-888-280-4331.

-Suppose that your account isn’t blocked and you’re able to sign in.
-However, you’re still stuck with the question “Why has Amazon blocked me from writing reviews?”
+Suppose that your account isn’t blocked and you can sign in.
+However, you’re still stuck with the question, “Why has Amazon blocked me from writing reviews?”

-If you’re no longer able to leave purchase reviews or other types of feedback despite having an active account, you can also perform all of the steps mentioned above (for both buyers and sellers).
+If you can no longer leave purchase reviews or other types of feedback despite having an active account, you can also perform all of the steps mentioned above (for both buyers and sellers).

 In addition, buyers can also contact Amazon through the platform’s chat support.

-In case you’re skeptical, you won’t be speaking with chatbots (software that uses artificial intelligence to send automatic replies) for this type of service.
+If you’re skeptical, you won’t be speaking with chatbots (software that uses artificial intelligence to send automatic replies) for this service.

 You’ll be assigned a human account specialist from Amazon through a chat interface after doing the following: